 3. Habitat for Humanity

-Habitat for Humanity offers free donation pick-up once a week.
-Call the Habitat for Humanity location closest to you to schedule a pick-up.
+Habitat for Humanity offers free donation pick-up once a week for furniture pick up donations.
+Call the Habitat for Humanity location closest to you to schedule a pickup.

 Learn more: Habitat.org